RaphaelBRodrigues/vtex-utils-extension/README.md

 * Orderform: You can preview some fields from orderForm, copy or download the full response, and generate a addToCart URL based on the current items.

-* Page Info (WIP): You will be able to preview some info about the current page, like search context, the block that is being used...
+* Page Info: You will be able to preview some info about the current page, like search context, the block that is being used...

 ## Stack
 * [TypeScript](https://www.typescriptlang.org/)